-With a few thousand projects under our belt, we’d say we’re starting to get the hang of this infographic thing.
+With a few thousand projects under our belt, we’d say we’ve got a pretty good hang of this infographic thing.
 But a process this smooth doesn’t come without some growing pains.
 We assembled some of our most seasoned project managers, copywriters, and designers for a rundown on things to look out for, whether you’re working with us or crafting your very own infographic.

 Preparation tips from Jade